s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 is only meant as a proof of concept, we only work with a local-net Cloud Haskell backend in this thesis.
 The results of this experiment, however, are transferable to other architectures as well when building upon the results presented here.
-^[With the help of virtual private networks one could even use this local-net variant]
+^[With the help of virtual private networks one could even use this local-net variant.]

 The following is structured as follows.
 We start by explaining how to discover nodes with a master-slave